crate/cratedb-guide/docs/start/query/search/fulltext.md

 # Full-text search

+Unlike exact-match filters, full-text search allows **fuzzy, linguistic matching** on human language text.
+It tokenizes input, analyzes language, and searches for **tokens, stems, synonyms**, etc.

-CrateDB supports powerful **full-text search** capabilities directly within its distributed SQL engine.
+CrateDB supports powerful **full-text search** capabilities directly via the `FULLTEXT` index and the `MATCH()` SQL predicate.
 This allows you to **combine unstructured search with structured filtering and aggregations**—all in one query, with no need for external search systems like Elasticsearch.

 Whether you're working with log messages, customer feedback, machine-generated data, or IoT event streams, CrateDB enables **real-time full-text search at scale**.

-## What Is Full-text Search?

-Unlike exact-match filters, full-text search allows **fuzzy, linguistic matching** on human language text.
-It tokenizes input, analyzes language, and searches for **tokens, stems, synonyms**, etc.

-CrateDB enables this via the `FULLTEXT` index and the `MATCH()` SQL predicate.

 ## Why CrateDB for Full-text Search?